SumayaKahie/Project-Analysis-of-London-Juice-Bar/README.md

 - Tottenham Court Road comes second, **earning £713k, with an AOV of £8.81**.
 The store’s most popular product category is Coffee (£238k), which is the lowest-priced item among top categories, partially explaining the lower AOV.
 Tottenham’s customer base is heavily commuter-driven, resulting in high weekday traffic but lower spending per order.
 - Dean Street and Liverpool Street **lag behind with £687k and £677k** respectively, reflecting a mix of office/residential (Dean) and financial district (Liverpool) traffic.
 Their average order values fall between £8.81 and £8.47, in line with the mix of products purchased.
 Dean Street benefits from a balanced product mix, while Liverpool Street relies heavily on lower-priced coffee, which keeps AOV at the bottom of the four stores.
 #### Revenue Share Insights
 - Soho accounts for 29% of total revenue, ending with Liverpool Street at 23%, highlighting its disproportionate contribution.
 - Tottenham Court Road and Dean Street contribute the remaining middle 48%, indicating potential to boost revenue through product mix optimisation and targeted promotions.

+**Business Implications**
+Regional performance across the four London stores reveals that revenue differences are shaped less by physical footprint and more by customer intent and product mix.
+Soho’s leading position is driven by consistently higher average order values and strong demand for premium juices and smoothies, reflecting a leisure-oriented customer base willing to spend more per visit.
+In contrast, Tottenham Court Road’s commuter-heavy traffic generates high transaction volume but lower spend per order due to a reliance on lower-priced coffee products.
+Dean Street and Liverpool Street sit between these extremes, with performance influenced by a balance of office, residential, and financial district customers, though Liverpool Street’s heavier dependence on low-value items suppresses overall revenue potential.
+Collectively, these patterns highlight how regional customer behaviour and purchasing preferences shape commercial outcomes, reinforcing the importance of aligning product mix with local demand dynamics.

 ## Temporal Behaviour Patterns